 A doctoral thesis must make a significant contribution to knowledge in a field of study, embody the results of original investigation and analysis, and be of such quality as to merit publication.
 The doctoral thesis is usually about 250–300 pages.
 Students are usually expected to complete their programs within four years.
 The writing of the thesis must conform to the rules of methodology established by the academic unit.
 If the thesis consists of a series of published articles, it must conform to university and academic unit guidelines for such theses.
 It is important that the manuscript be of good quality in order to permit its reproduction.

-New Option: Thesis by articles
+Thesis by articles

 Students have the option of submitting a traditional thesis or a thesis by articles.
 The conditions for theses by articles are: